spartyhacker/xlfly/README.md

 If you are installed multiple pythons in your windows platform, you can use:

-`py -3.12 -m pip config set global.index-url https://pypi.org/simple`
+* `py -3.12 -m pip config set global.index-url https://pypi.org/simple`
-`py -3.12 -m pip install xlfly`
+* `py -3.12 -m pip install xlfly`
-`py -3.12 -m xlfly.scripts --init -t path\to\template\folder`
+* `py -3.12 -m xlfly.scripts --init -t path\to\template\folder`

+where `py` is the python launcher in Windows to specify the version to use

 ### Usage